-The liberal arts is more likely to be controversial then Chemistry, but my dad and his closest friend at work used to tell raunchy jokes and sing bawdy lyrics and share limericks.
+The liberal arts is more likely to be controversial than Chemistry, but my dad and his closest friend at work used to tell raunchy jokes and sing bawdy lyrics, and share limericks.
 In today’s crazy climate, they probably would have been brought up on charges, if heard in the wrong places.

 Social media has changed the game.
-Now, if the wrong group decides it doesn’t like you, you could wind up on charges.
+Now, if the wrong group decides it doesn’t like you, you could wind up in charge.
 The Scarlet Letter has been introduced to Social Media.
 The article mentioned one liberal professor saying he is afraid of his liberal students.
 Words can help words can hurt.
 I never heard of micro or trigger aggressions before this article.

 Example: Simple curiosity, “where were you born?”